itdxer/blog.itdxer.com/_posts/2020-02-09-solutions-for-the-imo-2019-problems.md

 ![](http://blog.itdxer.com/images/imo-2019/graph-case-1.JPG)

 On the image above, we can see that if we remove 2 edges from the node that has
-\\(k\\) edges then fully connected subgraph will be formed (red line show a new link that could be formed in the new step).
+\\(k\\) edges then a fully connected subgraph will be formed (red line shows a new link that could be formed in the new step).
 But we can also see that it's not the only step that we can perform.
 There are a few other steps that we can do and one of them has been shown in the image above (green line).
 We can see that after this step one of the nodes lost 2 connections and we no longer can create a fully connected subgraph from the nodes in a single step.
 Basically, we can see that formation of the fully connected graph can be prevented in this case.

 Notice that to prevent formation of a fully connected subgraph, we had to use 4 nodes from the set of nodes, which means that \\(n \ge 3\\).
-Previous logic doesn't work for case, for example, when \\(n=k=2\\), because in this case fully connected subgraph will be formed and there will be no way of reducing number of edges in each one of these nodes.
-Another way of looking at this problem by noticing that we've selected node with \\(k\\)) connections to which we want to apply main operation.
-There is no unique way of selecting it and every operation is basically exactly the same (since we have a subgraph with 4 nodes and each one of these nodes has 2 edges which means that graph has a certain symmetry to it).
+But we don't have to have 4 nodes.
+We can just connect node to the 3rd node from this set to which it's hasn't been connected yet.
+But even then we will still have a problem for case, for example, when \\(n=k=2\\), because in this case fully connected subgraph will be formed and there will be no way of reducing number of edges in each one of these nodes.
 This case will be considered separately, since it reveals a bigger problem with subgraphs that contains only nodes that have only even number of edges.
 This special case will be discussed at the very end.

 Let's consider second case